klockster/AntiGravity/README.md

 ## Upcoming Changes
 * Methods moved from inside constructor functions to prototype.
 * Add convenience methods to toggle display for different blocks
+* Get rid of all dependencies on jQuery